Regulation of Medicine

-Medical assistants (MAs) do not need to be licensed or certified to enter the career, and most states do not require any type of formal education.
-Some states, such as California, have specific laws that define the scope of practice for medical assistants, but most states do not.
-Below is a list of the tasks typically performed by medical assistants, but check your state’s laws as what medical assistants are allowed to do can vary from state to state.
+Medical assistants do not need to be licensed or certified to enter the career, and most states do not require any type of formal education.
+Some states, such as California, have laws that define the scope of practice for MAs, though most states do not.
+Check your state laws for specifics.

 Duties Medical Assistants May Perform